-- 2.1 The application site is a semi-detached dwelling on the south side of Kenilworth Drive with a white painted render and brick exterior finish. - 2.2 The streetscene consists of other semi-detached dwellings of a similar size and appearance.
-The land along this part of Kenilworth Drive is of a relatively uniform level. - 2.3 The application dwelling has bay windows to the western side of the front elevation at both ground and first floor level.
-The dwelling has a front porch with a pitched roof which is constructed in line with the front building line and which extends to include the converted garage.
-A loft conversion has also been implemented which includes a hip to gable extension, rear dormer with a Juliet balcony and two rooflights.
-The application dwelling has a dark tiled gabled roof form.
-A single storey side extension extends along the depth of the eastern side of the dwelling up to approximately 0.5m forward of the rear building line of the application dwelling. - 2.4 To the rear of the dwelling is an existing single storey extension.
-It is positioned to the western side of the rear elevation and has a depth from the original rear building line of the dwelling of approximately 3.3m and a width of approximately 3.3m.
-The extension has a flat roof with a maximum height of approximately 3m. - 2.5 To the rear of the application site is a patio area abutting the rear of the application dwelling which leads to an area laid to lawn.
-There is a flat roofed outbuilding to the rear of the application site.
-The boundary treatment to the rear consists of close boarded fencing approximately 2m high. - 2.6 To the front of the dwelling is a hardstanding driveway with space for two cars.
-The boundary treatment with the neighbouring dwellings comprises of a low level brick wall. - 2.7 The attached neighbour to the west, No.63 Kenilworth Drive, has an existing single storey rear extension with a flat roof which extends across the width of the dwelling.
+- 2.1 The application site is a semi-detached dwelling on the north side of Kenilworth Drive with a light yellow painted render and red brick exterior finish. - 2.2 The street scene consists of other semi-detached dwellings of a similar size and appearance.
+The land along this part of Kenilworth Drive is of a relatively uniform level. - 2.3 The application dwelling has a bay window to the western side of the front elevation at both ground and first floor level.
+The dwelling has a front porch with a pitched roof which is constructed in line with the front building line and which extends to include a garage and first floor extension.
+The application dwelling has a dark tiled hipped roof form. - 2.4 To the side and rear of the dwelling is an existing stepped single storey extension.
+It has a maximum depth from the original rear building line of the dwelling of approximately 3.7m and a maximum full width of approximately 9.3m.
+The extension has a pitched roof with a maximum height of approximately 3.6m. - 2.5 To the rear of the application site is a patio area abutting the rear of the application dwelling which leads down to an area laid to lawn.
+The boundary treatment to the rear consists of close boarded fencing approximately 1.7m high. - 2.6 To the front of the dwelling is a hardstanding driveway with space for two cars.
+The boundary treatment with the neighbouring dwellings comprises of vegetation. - 2.7 The attached neighbour to the west, No.64 Kenilworth Drive, has an existing single storey rear extension with a flat roof.
 The extension is of a similar height and depth to the existing rear extension of the application dwelling.
-This neighbouring dwelling has a dark tiled hipped roof form and has a similar front building line to the application dwelling.

-2.8 The neighbouring dwelling to the east, No.59 Kenilworth Drive, is set slightly back in relation to the application dwelling and has an existing single storey rear extension with a pitched roof.
-It also has an existing single storey side extension along its eastern flank with a flat roof.
-The common boundaries with both neighbours are lined by approximately 1.5m high close boarded fencing.
+This neighbouring dwelling has a dark tiled hipped roof form and has a similar front building line to the application dwelling. - 2.8 The neighbouring dwelling to the east, No.60 Kenilworth Drive, is set approximately 1.2m forward in relation to the application dwelling and has an existing single storey full width rear extension with a flat roof.